 We all bought into the idea that foam, gel, air filled bladders, and the latest “shock absorbers” cushioned our joints and reduced pressures on them.
 But now you know why that doesn’t work.
 Impact is not when injury occurs, so cushioning it doesn’t do us any good.
 In fact, cushioning impact seems to do more harm than good — one of the reasons why I found that cushioning ends up increasing the peak pressures on joints.

 So rather than “absorbing shock” at heel strike, Dr. Kerrigan designed a shoe that literally puts a spring in your step — little carbon-fiber springboards — and more spring in the shoe means less spring and bending in the joints.
 The benefits are far from proven, but it is a sound and science-inspired principle (and interesting).
 There’s a respectable chance that Dr. Kerrigan’s shoes actually do reduce injury-causing forces more than other shoes, since that was the whole point of a design inspired by years of research.
 That’s more than we can say of any other shoe that I know of.

 For an example of a much less promising shoe idea, I submit exhibit B: minimalist running shoes, the ones that look like feet, like Vibram FiveFingers.
 This is a fad, based on speculation about our “natural” ability to run shoeless.
 It is unlikely to prove to be a big injury preventer.
-For detailed (and quite snarky) analysis of that hot topic, see my article, Should you run naked?
-On faddish running styles and running shoes (or the lack thereof): Why I’m not all that interested in things like POSE running, barefoot running, or Vibram FiveFingers.
+For detailed (and quite snarky) analysis of that hot topic, see my article, Does barefoot running prevent injuries?
+A dive into the science so far of barefoot or minimalist “natural” running.

 OESH & plantar fasciitis–the connection takes us on a journey of which Voltaire would be proud!